In Gran Canaria it's not easy to spend all vacations on the beach.

 It's best to reserve whole day to hike it.
 It's about 8 kilometres long but it takes about 5 hours to hike it - the terrain is hilly.
 At some point the path isn't clearly marked, so it's necessary to pay attention to the trail.

 Generally, the most convenient way to get to know Gran Canaria is to travel by car.
-We usually use Cicar rental company - they have relatively low prices and carefree rental process.
+You can rent a car here: